 - Did the dentist make a mistake that no reasonable dentist would make?

-- Did this mistake AND NOTHING ELSE cause the damage you are complaining about?
+- Did this mistake AND NOTHING ELSE cause the damage our clients suffered?

 You Have to Have BOTH a Bad Mistake and a Bad Injury